ClaraEscorihuela/ecg_signal_processing/README.md

 ### Methodology
 The implemented algorithm follows two main steps: The QRS complexes detection and the Q, R, and S peaks identification

-1. QRS Complex detection:
+#### **1. QRS Complex detection:**

 The algorithm uses the derivation 'i' signal to detect the position of the QRS complexes.
 It contains 5 steps:

-  1.1.
-Denoised signal: This substracts the first tw seconds of the signal to avoid noisy patterns from the sensor (ex. movement while recording the ECG).
+  **1.1.
+Denoised signal:** This substracts the first *tw* seconds of the signal to avoid noisy patterns from the sensor (ex. movement while recording the ECG).
 Then, it applies a Butterworth passband filter to eliminate frequencies lower than 5 and higher than 20 Hz.
 This emphasizes the QRS energy and reduces the influence of baseline and T-wave interference [1].

        Function: denoise_ecg in the qrs_detection.py file

-  1.2.
-Derivative: After filtering, the signal is differentiated to provide QRS complex slope information.
+  **1.2.
+Derivative:** After filtering, the signal is differentiated to provide QRS complex slope information [2].
 The differentiator is a gaussian derivative filter with a kernel size = 5 and a sigma value equal to 0.5.
 These parameters have been found experimentally.

        Function: guassian_derivative_filter in the qrs_detection.py file

- 1.3.
-Square Function: After differentiation, the signal is square point by point to make all points positive and to emphasize the output of the derivative.
+ **1.3.
+Square Function:** After differentiation, the signal is square point by point to make all points positive and to emphasize the output of the derivative.

        Function: square_filter in the qrs_detection.py file

- 1.4.
-Moving window integration: The integration aims at finding the location of the QRS complex.
-As figure 1 shows the raising period of the integration corresponds to the duration of the QRS complex.
+ **1.4.
+Moving window integration:** The integration aims at finding the location of the QRS complex.
+As figure 5 in [1] shows the raising period of the integration corresponds to the duration of the QRS complex.
 The window's size of the integration is extremely important, it needs to include all the samples of the QRS complex.
 As normal QRS complexes range between 0.06 and 0.1 seconds [1] the kernel size has been set to 0.15s to assure anormal/bigger QRS complexes are included in the entire window.
 Therefore, the kernel size has been set to 150 samples due to the sampling frequency in this example is equal to 1000Hz.

        Function: integration_filter in the qrs_detection.py file

-  1.5.
-Slope detection: The detection of the increasing slope is crucial to identify the QRS complexes.
+  **1.5.
+Slope detection:** The detection of the increasing slope is crucial to identify the QRS complexes.
 To identify the slope of the signal its gradient must be higher than a threshold equal to 0.075 (determined empirically) during a period equal to or longer than 0.06 seconds.
 ECG signals are very sensitive to this threshold, therefore a recursive approach has been implemented, to reduce this value in case the algorithm is not capable to detect any QRS complex.

        Function: slope_duration in the qrs_detection.py file

-2. QRS Complex adjustment, Q-R-S peak detection:
+#### **2. QRS Complex adjustment, Q-R-S peak detection:**

 The second part of the algorithm aims at adjusting the QRS complexes detected and finding the Q-R-S peaks in each one of them.
 The user can select the derivation to apply this algorithm.
 The algorithm will use the QRS complexes found below to detect the peaks and adjust the QRS complex to the selected signal.
 This can be done due to all derivations are well aligned.

-  2.1.
-R peak: The algorithm assigns the r peak to the maximum value in each of the QRS complexes.
+  **2.1.
+R peak:** The algorithm assigns the r peak to the maximum value in each of the QRS complexes.
 It also makes sure that no QRS complexes happen in a lower period than 0.2s (N=200 samples)

       Function: find_r in the qrs_detection.py file

-  2.2.
-Q and S peaks: Given the position of the R peak, the algorithm looks for a local minimum to the left and to the right of the R index to find the Q and the S peak respectively.
+  **2.2.
+Q and S peaks:** Given the position of the R peak, the algorithm looks for a local minimum to the left and to the right of the R index to find the Q and the S peak respectively.

       Function: find_qs in the qrs_detection.py file

-  2.3.
-QRS compelexs adjustment: To improve the onset and the offset detection of the QRS complex, the algorithm makes sure that all the values between the last point before the Q point with a higher value than the average filtered signal, and the Q point, as well as the values between the S point and the last point with a lower average value of the signal after it belongs to this complex.
+  **2.3.
+QRS compelexs adjustment:** To improve the onset and the offset detection of the QRS complex, the algorithm makes sure that all the values between the last point before the Q point with a higher value than the average filtered signal, and the Q point, as well as the values between the S point and the last point with a lower average value of the signal after it belongs to this complex.

       Function: final corrections